 Lord of the Rings TV Show cast

-We also have reports of Game of Thrones alumni Joseph Mawle, a veteran television and film actor best-known for playing Benjen Stark, has joined the cast.
-The Hollywood Reporter claims that the actor will likely play the villain Oren (though no character in the source material appears to be called this).
-Amazon has yet to confirm any casting announcements.
+One of the biggest announcements from the group is Game of Thrones alumni Joseph Mawle, a veteran television and film actor best known for playing Benjen Stark, has joined the cast.
+The Hollywood Reporter claims that the actor will likely play the villain Oren, though no character in the source material appears to be called this.

-As we await further casting, Sir Ian McKellen, who played Gandalf in the three Lord of the Rings movies and The Hobbit trilogy, has said that no other actor could play the wise wizard.
-“What do you mean, another Gandalf?,” McKellen told Graham Norton when asked whether someone could take over the role.
+In other casting news, Sir Ian McKellen – who played Gandalf in the three Lord of the Rings movies and The Hobbit trilogy – has said that no other actor could play the wise wizard.
+“What do you mean, another Gandalf?”
+McKellen told Graham Norton when asked whether someone could take over the role.
 “I haven’t said yes because I haven’t been asked.
 But are you suggesting that someone else is going to play it?
 Gandalf is over 7,000 years old, so I’m not too old.”

 The Lord of the Rings TV show setting

 Welcome to the Second Age: https://t.co/Tamd0oRgTwMarch 7, 2019